 Wearing these neutral shades in your work outfits will also help to make good impression.
 If you’re building a capsule wardrobe for work, stick to your neutral colors and basic pieces.
 Some of the pieces that will serve as the backbone of your wardrobe are pencil skirts, button-down shirts, blazers, slacks, shift dresses and classic coats.

-If you like the glamorous appeal of jewel tones, just go for a subtler shade of the color.
+If you like the glamorous appeal of jewel tones, just go for a lighter color.
 For instance, you may think of a deep blue green or a medium blue green dress that evokes the same elegance of emerald, rather than a pine green shade that’s a bit overpowering for you.
 In color analysis, the Winter palette has pine green, while a cool summer palette has deep and medium green, which is a muted shade of pine green.

-If you love those spring colours, go for the similar shades in your summer palette.
+If you love those spring colours type of a person, go for the similar shades in your summer palette.
 Some cool summer colours like watermelon, periwinkle blue, along with pastel blue green and deep blue green channel the punchy vibe of the spring season.
 Remember, a true summer won’t look flattering in other season’s shades.

-If you want to add a cool accent color to your outfit, find pieces in Summer colors like sky blue, pastel aqua, light lemon yellow, and powder pink.
+If you want to add a cool accent color to your outfit, find pieces in Summer colors like sky blue, pastel aqua, light lemon yellow, peach, pink and powder pink.
 Neon and electric warm hues might not be for you, but you may go for medium blue, watermelon, raspberry, or deep rose.
-However, you must skip orange, black, and other overpowering shades.
+However, you must skip orange, black, and other dark colours.